128technology/docs/docs/config_command_guide.md

 | name | description |
 | ---- | ----------- |
 | enumeration | The value to set for this field |

+#### Description

+Default: auto

+##### enumeration

+A value from a set of predefined names.

+Options:
+auto        Automatically toggle IDP based on idp-policies disabled    Disable IDP spoke       Enable spoke mode for IDP hub         Enable hub mode for IDP

 ## `configure authority router inter-node-security`